Brooklyn Mirador

 In 1823, Washington Irving and John Howard Payne shared an apartment in Paris after Payne was released from debtors prison in London.
 Payne wrote the lyrics "There's no Place Like Home" for the operetta 'Clari - Maid of Milan' which opened in London in 1823.

 In 1842, President Tyler appointed Irving Ambassador to Spain and Payne consul to Tunis.
 Polk's administration recalled them.
-President Taylor reposted Payne to Tunis 1850, where he died.
+President Fillmore reposted Payne to Tunis 1850, where he died.

 In 1862 soprano Adelina Patti sang Payne's 'Home Sweet Home' at the White House as the Lincolns mourned the death of their 11 year old son Willie.
 A tearful Lincoln requested an encore.
 The song was a Civil War standard.
 Patti played the role of Margueritte in Faust in 1875.